 Enter Your Zip Code:

 However, Zinc is no stranger to the residential metal roofing market in the US.
 Consider the fact that galvanized steel means zinc-coated Steel.
 It plays a significant role in ensuring Steel doesn’t prematurely rust.
-In the European roofing market, 70% of all residential roofs utilize Zinc.
+In the European roofing market, over 70% of all residential metal roofs utilize zinc.

 Cost of Materials